Ballymun Flats: Eight-storey flats

 The eight-storey flats were situated along Balbutcher Lane, where there were two blocks; Shangan Road, where there were three blocks; Coultry Road, where there were four blocks; and Balcurris and Sillogue Roads, each of which had five blocks.

 The eight-storey flats contained two different designs, one where the lift was located opposite the stairwell (pictured right) and an alternative design where the lift was located on the same side as the stairwell, as seen here on Sillogue Road, the four-storey Sillogue Avenue can be seen in the middle.

 The flats had two different designs, the more common being with the lift on the opposite side of the stairwell, Balbutcher and Shangan were the only ones to feature this design.
 Balcurris contained one of the alternative blocks, Sillogue contained the alternative blocks and three of the other blocks, three of the four Coultry blocks were made contained the lift on the side of the stairwell.
 Balcurris was the only row of flats to have its blocks separated by a road, the latter three blocks faced a different direction to the first two blocks and were the most visible from Dublin Airport.

 Balbutcher Lane was upgraded in the 1990s where only residents were allowed to enter and had to buzz their way in, visitors needed permission from residents in order to enter.
 Windows were placed on the balconies and post would be delivered similar to how an apartment block would receive their mail.
 Railings were also placed around the flats and a playground was built at the back of the complex.

 Sections of Coultry and Balcurris were demolished first, with the latter becoming the first complex to be completely demolished by 2009, it was originally noted that the Ballymun Shopping Centre and Metro North would be situated on the old Balcurris site, although these plans failed to materialize.
 Many of the complexes were demolished by 2012, after the removal of the Sillogue flats.
 Balbutcher Lane were the last eight-storey flats to go in 2015.

 Fifteen-story flats

 The Ballymun tower blocks were seven landmark residential towers built in the 1960s.
 The seven towers were named after the seven leaders of the 1916 rising; Patrick Pearse, Thomas MacDonagh, Seán Mac Diarmada, Éamonn Ceannt, Thomas Clarke, James Connolly, and Joseph Plunkett.

 In 2004, demolition of the first tower began.
-The Pearse tower was demolished slowly by mechanical means, whilst MacDermott and MacDonagh Towers were demolished by controlled implosion.
+The Pearse tower was demolished slowly by mechanical means, while MacDermott and MacDonagh Towers were demolished by controlled implosion.
 Ceannt, Plunkett, Clarke, and Connolly towers were demolished by mechanical means.

-The red aircraft warning lights on these structures were not connected to any form of back-up power for many years, leaving the towers completely dark in a power outage.
+The red aircraft warning lights on these structures were not connected to any form of back-up power for many years, leaving the towers completely dark during any power outage.

+Joseph Plunkett tower, along with Balbutcher Lane, got railings and an entrance around the perimeter of the building (buildings, counting Balbutcher Lane) in the 1990s.